Cape Verde renames stadium in honour of Pele

 Pele is credited with scoring a world record 1,281 goals in 1,363 appearances during a 21-year career, including 77 goals in 92 matches for his country, and was named Fifa's Player of the Century in 2000.

-At Monday's memorial to Pele in Santos, the city where he played club football, Infantino said that Fifa would be asking "every country in the world to name one of their football stadiums with the name of Pele."
+At Monday's memorial to Pele in Santos, the city where he played club football, Infantino said that Fifa would be asking "every country in the world to name one of their football stadiums with the name of Pele".

 However, South Africa's Football Association president Danny Jordaan has since raised concerns that this could cause potential issues with stadium naming rights.